 A major challenge for emerging IP-based networks is to provide adequate Quality of Experience (QoE) and Quality of Service (QoS) for new multimedia services and applications.
-An example is web-based applications, including so-called cloud-based applications such as on-line gaming.
-Another example is DFS (digital financial services).
-In such applications, QoE is affected not only by network QoS, but also by server and terminal performance.
-These services are inherently multi-media, incorporating audio, video, text, graphics, and interactive control functions, and performance requirements and associated measurement methodologies for each of these aspects need to be defined.
+An example is Extended Reality (XR) applications, including Augmented Reality (AR), Mixed Reality (MR), and Virtual Reality (VR).
+In such applications, QoE is critical because bad quality may cause people using it have nauseas and sickness.
+Another example is DFS (digital financial services) and new services emerging in fixed and mobile broadband.
+All of these services are inherently multi-media, incorporating audio, video, environments, and interactive control functions, and the QoE is affected by many different categories of factors.
+The performance requirements and associated measurement methodologies for each of these aspects need to be defined.

 The following major Recommendations, in force at the time of approval of this Question, fall under its responsibility:

-G.1010, G.1011, G.1030, G.1031, G.1040, G.1050, G.1070, G.1071, G.1080, G.1081, G.1082, G.1091, P.1010, Y.1562
+G.1010, G.1011, G.1030, G.1031, G.1032, G.1033, G.1034, G.1040, G.1050, G.1070, G.1071, G.1072, G.1080, G.1081, G.1082, G.1091, P.917, P.1010, P.1502, Y.1562

 Question